Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 | F0           | 1                      | 5000 requests per resource per month. |
 | S0           | 1                      | No maximum limit.                     |

-If you're running a production website, you may need to [request a quota increase](acm-team@microsoft.com).
+If you're running in production, you may need to [request a quota increase](acm-team@microsoft.com).

 #### Latency & Reliability

-We aim to keep text moderation API fast enough to be used in real-time scenarios as comments are being written, with response times around 100ms.
+We aim to keep text moderation API fast enough to be used in real-time scenarios, with response times around 100ms.
 Different categories will have different latencies.

-#### API Errors
+#### API Error Messages

 There are several types of errors you may encounter while using the Text moderation API.
 The message and details fields will provide the information you need to understand the error.